Getting a Residence Certificate

 NOTE: there need to be at least 30 days left on your current visa

-• 1 passport-sized photo (4cm wide x 6cm high) with wide background only
+• 1 passport-sized photo (4cm wide x 6cm high) with white background only

 • TM.30 slip which is the proof that your landlord has reported your stay.
 If your landlord didn't do this, too bad, you're now sitting in front of the Immigration officer and you've got to pay the fine of THB 1,600.
 (Then later, try to get that money back from your landlord, even though it's the landlord's responsibility, you may not be able to retrieve that money.)
 So, before you come to the Immigration office, make sure that you've got the TM.30 slip or check it with your landlord.
 If you don't have it, it may be cheaper and easier to use an a special agent in the same building.